zarzycki/betacast/README.md

 This can be done with `${BETACAST}/remapping/gen_GFS_to_SE_weight_file.ncl`.
 This script requires two inputs that are directly modified in the script body, `srcGridFile` (a SCRIP grid file defining the analysis regular lat-lon grid) and `dstGridFile` (a SCRIP grid file defining the destination CAM grid).

 Historically there have been two analysis grid sizes associated with publicly disseminated GFS/CFS/CFSR analyses, 0.5deg (CFSR and GFS pre-2017) and 0.25deg (GFS post-2017).
 ERA5 data from CDS is on a 0.25deg grid.
 The SCRIP files for these grids are located in `${BETACAST}/remapping/scrip/`.

+🔴 **IMPORTANT NOTE**: The CAM weight file needs to be the model grid read during initialization.
+This is particularly important to note for grids like FV (which has staggered winds) and SE/HOMME (which has dual grids for the dynamics and physics).
+In the case of SE/HOMME runs, the grid is defined by the *physics* grid.

 ### 3. Edit namelists